lyrasis/kiba-extend/README.md

 For more clarity about exactly what each transformation does, if it is not described in the documentation yet, check the actual test files in `/spec/kiba/extend/transforms`, which include sample input rows, transformation calls, and the resulting output

 ## Example project applications

+[kiba-extend-project](https://github.com/lyrasis/kiba-extend-project) is a Github template repository for starting a new ETL project using `kiba-extend`.
+It is heavily commented in an attempt to explain how things work.

 [mimsy-to-cspace](https://github.com/lyrasis/mimsy-to-cspace) is a publicly available example of `kiba-extend` usage.
 It was completed before the registry/job templating functions were added, so it only shows how transformations get used.
 (And it is a good example of how repetitive the code gets without templating)